RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 	- If a game doesn't have a Hacks hub or Series Hacks hub, it should be added to [Uncategorized Hacks](https://retroachievements.org/hub/8018).
 - Homebrews, demos, prototypes, and unlicensed games should always be added to [Central - Homebrew](https://retroachievements.org/hub/2469), [Central - Demo](https://retroachievements.org/hub/5901), [Central - Prototypes](https://retroachievements.org/hub/7824), or [Central - Unlicensed](https://retroachievements.org/hub/5751).
 - Subsets should always be added to a [Subsets](https://retroachievements.org/hub/18903) hub.
 Note that there are specialized hubs for subset types such as Bonus and Multi.
+	- Subsets should also inherit all hubs from their base game page.
 - Many other hubs exist - you can browse them [here](https://retroachievements.org/hubs).

 ### Special Hubs